 discarded, used, or left-over substance including, but not limited to, a lighted or nonlighted cigarette, cigar, match, or any flaming or glowing material, or any garbage, trash, refuse, paper, container, packaging or construction material, carcass of a dead animal, any nauseous or offensive matter of any kind, or any object likely to injure any person or create a traffic hazard.3

 A person accused of illegal dumping, per PC 374.3, may challenge the accusation by raising a legal defense.
 A good defense can often get a Penal Code 374.3 charge reduced or even dismissed.
 Please note, though, that is critical for an accused to hire an attorney to raise a defense on his behalf.

 Three common defenses to PC 374.3 accusations are:

 - Duress, and

-This is a defense to the dumping of waste on private property.
+This is a defense against the dumping of waste on private property.
 Recall that this is a crime only if a person dumps the garbage without the consent of the property owner.
 Therefore, it is a valid legal defense for an accused to show that he dumped the matter in question only after first gaining the property owner’s consent.

 Duress is a somewhat common legal defense in which you basically say: “He made me do it.”
 In asserting the defense, though, you have to show that you performed an act because you believed your life was in immediate danger if you did not commit the act.